Travelogue (The Ren & Stimpy Show): Production

 The episode was directed by Arthur Filloy, an alumnus of Mr. Big Cartoons.
-After directing the animation for "Blazing Entrails", he left the company due to low pay but was convinced by an angry Jim Ballantine (whom he did not notify about the departure) to be hired at Games Animation, with a higher wage at the condition that he directs all contracted episodes at Mr. Big Cartoons.
+After directing the animation for "Blazing Entrails", he left the company due to low pay but was convinced by an angry Jim Ballantine (whom he did not notify about the departure) to be hired at Games Animation, with a higher wage at the condition that he directs all contracted episodes at Mr. Big Cartoons, including the upcoming season five episode "Terminal Stimpy".
 For unknown reasons, it was designated a part of the series' fourth season, despite part of the original season was rechristened an artificial "fifth season" by Nickelodeon, with the first two episodes, "Ol' Blue Nose" and "Stupid Sidekick Union" having aired two weeks prior.

 Reception

 American journalist Thad Komorowski gave the episode zero out of five stars, calling it an "awful barrage of poorly executed gross-out gags".